 A standard health insurance benefit plan's deductibles and co-insurance may be covered by an HSA.
 For example, if your current standard plan reimburses 75% of an eligible medical expenses, you may be able to get reimbursed for the remaining 25% or a portion of it through the HSA.

-You may also use it to cover eligible medical expenses in excess of your standard plan maximums.
+You may also use it to cover healthcare expenses in excess of your standard plan maximums.
 For example, if your existing standard plan reimburses up to $600 a year for massage treatment and you want to continue the treatment after exhausting this limit, you may claim the additional expenses through the HSA.

 HCSA eligible expenses

 The Canada Revenue Agency (CRA) decides what health expenses can and cannot be claimed against an HCSA.
-While not exhaustive or exhaustive, the list below includes common eligible expenses.
+While not exhaustive or exhaustive, the list below includes common eligible expenses:

 Attendant Care Expenses: Individuals who require a full-time attendant for their care and personal needs due to a physical or mental impairment can file an HCSA claim for attendant care expenses.
 Housekeeping, food preparation, and laundry services are all eligible medical expenses.
 To be eligible for reimbursement, your physician must certify in writing that you will most likely require such care in the long run, and the attendant cannot be your common-law partner or spouse.